Glitchfiend/BiomesOPlenty/README.md

 <p align="center"><a href="https://discord.gg/GyyzU6T"><img src="https://github.com/Glitchfiend/.github/blob/main/profile/discord.png"></a></p>

-**Biomes O' Plenty** is an expansive biome mod for Minecraft that adds a slew of **new, unique biomes to the Overworld, Nether, and End!** To go along with the new biomes, it adds **new plants, flowers, trees, building blocks, and much more!**
+**Biomes O' Plenty** is an expansive biome mod for Minecraft that adds a slew of **new, unique biomes to the Overworld and Nether!** To go along with the new biomes, it adds **new plants, flowers, trees, building blocks, and much more!**

 -----------------